urbanogilson/lavandula/readme.md

 Contributions are welcome.
 Feel free to submit pull requests or open issues for feature requests or bugs.

-Some things that probably need looking at are:
+Some places to start:
-- memory leaks
+- Possible memory leaks
+- Application security
-- outdated and unfinished documentation (API changes warrant a docs update)
+- Outdated and unfinished documentation (API changes warrant a docs update)
-- The JSON library does not currently support nested lists
-- Some tests need to be written...

 ## License

 Lavandula is registered under the MIT License.